User Icon callStrip

 Can Medications Cause Flat Affect?

-Sometimes, flat affect can arise because of medications.
+Sometimes, people notice subdued affect as a side effect of certain medications.
 Studies have shown that you may develop flat affect if you take:

 • More than one antidepressant